Registration Dossier

 Additional information

-When compared to the air control animals, test subjects had increased incidence and/or severity of acute skeletal muscle necrosis in both sexes at 1500 ppm on Day 15 and in males at 1000 ppm and higher and in females at 4500 ppm on Day 29.
-The acute nature of the change was inconsistent with the duration of exposure suggesting that the change was not a direct effect of HFO-1234yf.
+When compared to Air Control animals, increased incidence and/or severity of acute skeletal muscle necrosis was noted in both sexes at =1500 ppm on Day 15 and in males at1000 ppm and in females at 4500 ppm on Day 29.
+Indications of a chronic, ongoing change such as inflammation, fibrosis or replacement of myofibers by adipose tissue were not observed.

-The greatest elevations were noted for total CK and CK-MM.
-These were consistent with an effect on skeletal muscle, and observed only in HFO-1234yf-exposed rabbits.
+Minimal to moderate skeletal muscle necrosis was generally associated with elevated myoglobin, total creatinine kinase (total CK), isoenzyme CK-MM, heart fatty acid-binding protein (H-FABP), isoenzyme CK-MB, aspartate aminotransferase (AST) and/or alanine aminotransferase (ALT) in males at =1000 ppm and females at =500 ppm.
+The greatest elevations were noted for total CK and CK-MM, were consistent with an effect on skeletal muscle, and observed only in test substance exposed rabbits.
 At no time during the study were H-FABP or CK-MB elevated in an animal without concurrent pronounced elevations in total CK, CK-MM, and/or myoglobin, suggesting that the minimal elevations in H-FABP and CK-MB were also secondary to skeletal muscle injury rather than cardiotoxicity.

 Justification for classification or non-classification